Ale0x78/Rev101-Workshop/README.md

 # Rev101-Workshop

-These are the source files and binarier for a workshop I ran for NCSU's CSC405 class
+These were the workshop files for a reverse engineering workshop I ran for CSC 405—Computer Security at NC State University.

 # See also